AK-Homberger/NMEA2000-SignalK-Gateway/README.md

  ```
 It is easy to add other PGNs as required.

+You can also connect sensors (I2C, 1-Wire) to the ESP32.
+Then it is also possible to send sensor data to the SignalK server.

 This picture shows the data in te SignalK "Instrumentpanel WebApp" window.

 ![Intruments](https://github.com/AK-Homberger/NMEA2000-SignalK-Gateway/blob/main/Signalk-Instrumentpanel.png)